refinedev/refine/documentation/docs/core/refine-component/index.md

 :::

-When the app is navigated to a non-existent route, **refine** shows a default error page.
+When the app is navigated to a non-existent route, **Refine** shows a default error page.
 A custom error component can be used for this error page by passing the customized component to the `catchAll` property:

 ```tsx title="App.tsx"
 // highlight-next-line